You entered an invalid username or password. Please try again

 “I saw that there was a special relationship that a doctor would have with their patient, and I valued the instrumental way they could help improve a patient’s health,” Luong says.

 Now, as chief medical officer of post-acute care for NYC Health + Hospitals, Luong strives to cultivate similar relationships with the diverse community the health system serves.
 He’s especially focused on providing culturally sensitive care.

 “Practicing medicine in this environment is particularly challenging in terms of how to convey what we set as standards…and having that make sense to the person as an individual and also within their community and…culture,” Luong says.

-A believer in intentional innovation, he thinks it’s vital for essential hospitals to take the pulse of their communities.
+A 2018 graduate of the America’s Essential Hospitals Fellows Program and a firm believer in intentional innovation, he thinks it’s vital for essential hospitals to take the pulse of their communities.